 crossing or growing inward.

 Litter: In fall, leaves, and abundant, staining fruit if not harvested.

 Propagation: Seed, cuttings.
 Grafting onto Osage Orange rootstock is

-on tree is edible, but bland, and usually not harvested as a food crop.
+is edible, but bland, and usually not harvested as a food crop.

 Cudrania tricuspidata is a former botanical name Other common names are Chinese Melon Berry and